-Why Tailoring Matters More Than Quality Writing
+Why Tailoring Beats Quality Writing

 Tailoring is not about changing who you are on paper.
 It's about describing the same real experience using the employer's exact terminology.
 The experience doesn't change.
 The language does.

-Start With a Base Resume You Never Submit
+Build a Base Resume You'll Never Submit

-✓ What Your Base Resume Contains
+✓ What Goes in Your Base Resume

 Every role you've held with 4–6 bullets each written in achievement language · A comprehensive skills section with every tool, platform, and methodology you can legitimately claim · A summary paragraph that you'll customize per application · Education and certifications · Optional: projects, publications, or speaking if relevant

-How to Actually Read a Job Description
+How to Read a Job Description

 1. High-frequency terms